built-on-openfin/workspace-starter/how-to/customize-workspace/README.md

 Once initialized the bootstrapper (that was also imported) is called [bootstrapper](client/src/bootstrapper.ts).

-The bootstrapper has two main responsibilities:
+The bootstrapper has the following responsibilities:

 1. Import [settings.ts](client/src/settings.ts) to see what should be bootstrapped.
 (That is, should it setup Store and Home?)
 2. Import [home.ts](client/src/home.ts) and ensure that a home provider is registered against home in order to provide a list of applications (if enabled).
 3. Import [store.ts](client/src/store.ts) and ensure that a store provider is registered if store is enabled.
+4. Import [notifications.ts](client/src/notifications.ts) and ensure that you have registered your platform against notification center if enabled.
+5. Import [share.ts](client/src/share.ts) to enable custom share support.
-4. Listen for when your workspace platform is about to close and deregister from home and store.
+6. Listen for when your workspace platform is about to close and deregister from home, store and notification center.

 The **home provider**([home.ts](client/src/home.ts)) imports the following: